 - Caused by persistent colonization by TSST-1-producing strains of S. aureus in patients with an inadequate antibody response to a previous episode of TSS

-- recurrent TSS. help identify patients at risk of developing
+- TSST-1 antibody titers help identify patients at risk of developing recurrent TSS.

 - Arrange a follow-up appointment for patients with staphylococcal TSS after discharge to screen for colonization of TSST-1-producing S. aureus.